mapheim-pasta/react-give-me-map/README.md

 ```

 ### Adding markers
+#### Manually
 To add markers to your map, add a `markers` parameter and fill it with the right data.
+An example marker can be seen below:

 ```jsx
   const imageMarker: IImageWorldMarker = {